Deploy a Smart Contract

 }

-If you have configured Webhooks, then you will receive notifications on the status of the deployment transaction.
-Additionally, you can view your deployed contract on the Polygon Mumbai block explorer Polygonscan by running a search using contractAddress
+If you have configured Webhooks, you will receive notifications on the status of the deployment transaction.
+Additionally, you can view your deployed contract on the Polygon Amoy block explorer Polygonscan by running a search using contractAddress

 .